Travelgate/documentation/kb/faqs/glossary.md

 The lowest price at which a product can be sold to ensure profitability.
 It indicates the amount to be set as the mandatory price and allows Buyers to obtain a competitive pricing reference.

 - **Monitoring (APPs)**
-A set of tools provided to help TravelgateX Partners track, analyze, and optimize their connections and performance within the Travelgate ecosystem.
+A set of tools provided to help Travelgate Partners track, analyze, and optimize their connections and performance within the Travelgate ecosystem.

 - **Multimode**
 Supporting multiple modes or methods of operation within a system or service.
 In Hotel-X, Multimode refers to the capability for Buyers to search multiple Sellers at the same time in just one request.